AdrianAltura/FlipCoin/README.md

 # FlipCoin
-Counts the longest consecutive heads
+Counts the longest consecutive heads in a given amount of coin flips.